JamesAmato/cmb-ml/README.md

     - Later comparisons would assume the same fields when comparing maps, instead of checking for each

 Other:
+  - [ ] Separate folders for Simulation / Working / Analysis
+  - [ ] Try Wang resume training
+  - [ ] Configure PyILC with pipeline
+  - [ ] Find Petroff actual preprocess method
+  - [ ] Inventory other repos for their one-off scripts
+  - [ ] Cf PyTorch Transform style instead of bulk pre/post-process
   - [ ] Base Executor for Parallel?
+  - [ ] Find why Petroff failed
-  - [ ] Base Executor for PyTorch Training/Inference (generic for other models; Petroff and CMBNNCS are very similar...)?
+  - [ ] Base Executor for PyTorch, generic for other models; Petroff and CMBNNCS are very similar... (?)
     - [ ] Same for Train
     - [ ] Same for Predict maybe???
   - [ ] Support for multiple HDU's with every map?